The Nebraska trial court system consists of District Courts, County Courts, Juvenile Courts, and Workers' Compensation Court.

 Workers Compensation Court judges travel throughout the State to handle claims made under the Nebraska Workers’ Compensation Act.

-Nebraska currently has Problem-Solving Court divisions in most districts, including Adult Drug Courts, Family Drug Courts, a Young Adult Drug Court, and Juvenile Drug Courts.
+Nebraska currently has Problem-Solving Court divisions in most districts, including Adult Drug Courts, Family Drug Treatment Courts, a Young Adult Drug Court, Juvenile Drug Courts, and DUI/Drug Treatment Courts.

 Where to find court cases in NebraskaThe chart below gives general information on the types of cases heard in each type of court in Nebraska.